DamChtlv/bodymovin-lottie-plus/README.md

 (true, false)
 ## Advanced Usage
 BLP is also making a global variable in the DOM "`blplus`" to store all the animations instances of a page (type "`blplus`" in your console).
-Useful if you need to tweek even more some animations, to use them as transition of a page for example, you might need to stop or play an animation at a specific time.
+Useful if you need to tweak even more some animations, to use them as transition of a page for example, you might need to stop or play an animation at a specific time.
 You can do it like this in javascript: `blplus.my_transition_animation.instance.goToAndPlay(0)`
 ## Contributing
 1. Fork it!